ArashAh/version_control_workshop/part-3.md

     ```bash
     git status
     ```
-    ❓ Check that you have 1 file and 1 folder to add when you are in main branch, these are the same files that you added when your head was in your branch, do you know why they show up here?
+    ❓ 8.
+Check that you have 1 file and 1 folder to add when you are in main branch, these are the same files that you added when your HEAD was in your branch, do you know why they show up here?

 ## Fast forward merge